src-bin/substrate-docs/ref/substrate-filesystem-hierarchy.md

   * **`peering-connection`**\
     An abstraction used by `root-modules/network/peering`.
 (Managed by `substrate setup`.)
   * **`substrate`**\
     A convenience for making domain, environment, and quality plus network configuration easy to access from your modules.
-(Managed by `substrate create-account` and `substrate setup`.)
+(Managed by `substrate account adopt|create|update` and `substrate setup`.)
   * _**`domain`**_
     * **`global`**
       * **`main.tf`**\
         A blank slate, where you can add your global Terraform resources.
-(Managed by `substrate create-account`.)
+(Managed by `substrate account adopt|create|update`.)
       * **`substrate.tf`**\
         A reference to `modules/substrate/global`, which makes `module.substrate.tags` work in this module.
-(Managed by `substrate create-account`.)
+(Managed by `substrate account adopt|create|update`.)
       * **`versions.tf`**\
-        Configuration of Terraform and provider versions, etc. (Managed by `substrate create-account`.)
+        Configuration of Terraform and provider versions, etc. (Managed by `substrate account adopt|create|update`.)
     * **`regional`**
       * **`main.tf`**\
         A blank slate, ready for you to add your regional Terraform resources.
-(Managed by `substrate create-account`.)
+(Managed by `substrate account adopt|create|update`.)
       * **`substrate.tf`**\
         A reference to `modules/substrate/regional`, which makes `module.substrate.tags`, `module.substrate.vpc_id`, etc. work in this module.
-(Managed by `substrate create-account`.)
+(Managed by `substrate account adopt|create|update`.)
       * **`versions.tf`**\
-        Configuration of Terraform and provider versions, etc. (Managed by `substrate create-account`.)
+        Configuration of Terraform and provider versions, etc. (Managed by `substrate account adopt|create|update`.)
 * **`root-modules`**\
   A tree of Terraform root modules, each with a correctly configured state file stored in DynamoDB and S3.
 The tree is organized by domain, environment, quality, and region with some additional complexity for network peering arrangements.
 Substrate-managed files include a header identifying them as such and declaring whether you may edit them.
   * **`admin`**\